Patria del Friuli: Rivalry with Venice

 The patriarchs had regained the rule of the Istrian march from the Dukes of Merania in 1209.
-However, they had to cope with the rising naval power of the Republic of Venice, which in the late 13th century had occupied the western Istrian coast from Capodistra (Koper) down to Rovinj (Rovigno).
+However, they had to cope with the rising naval power of the Republic of Venice, which in the late 13th century had occupied the western Istrian coast from Capodistria (Koper) down to Rovigno (Rovinj).
 In 1291 a peace was made in Treviso, whereupon the western coast of the peninsula fell to Venice.
-In the late century the patriarchate had to face the increasing rivalry with Venice, as well as the inner strifes between its vassals, and also became entangled in the endless wars between Guelphs and Ghibellines.
+In the later centuries the Patriarchal State had to face the increasing rivalry with Venice, as well as the inner strifes between its vassals, and also became entangled in the endless wars between Guelphs and Ghibellines.
 In 1331 Venice also incorporated Pola (Pula) in the south.
-A certain recovery occurred during the rule of Bertrand (1334–1350), a successful administrator and military leader.
+A certain recovery occurred during the rule of patriarch Bertrand (1334–1350), a successful administrator and military leader.
 He was killed in 1350 in a plot, at the age of ninety.

 The Counts of Görz had retained some interior Istrian lands around Pazin (Mitterburg), which they bequeathed to the Austrian House of Habsburg in 1374.
 In view of the Venetian threat, the city of Trieste submitted to the Habsburgs in 1382.

+Fall of the Patriarchal State

-Since the transfer of the patriarchal residence to Udine, the Venetians had never lived in peace with the Patriarchate, of whose Imperial favour and tendencies they were jealous.
-From about 1400, Venice under the Doge Michele Steno and his successor Tommaso Mocenigo began to enlarge its dogado by occupying the Aquileia hinterlands.
-At the same time, the Patriarchate suffered internal conflict between the citizens of Cividale and Udine.
+Since the transfer of the patriarchal residence to Udine, the Venetians had never lived in peace with Aquileian patriarchs, of whose Imperial favour and tendencies they were jealous.
+From about 1400, Venice under the doge Michele Steno and his successor Tommaso Mocenigo began to enlarge its dogado by gradually occupying the Aquileian hinterlands.
+At the same time, the Patriarchal State suffered internal conflicts between the citizens of Cividale and Udine.